gofynd/fdk-client-javascript/documentation/application/CONTENT.md

-Retrieves customer support contact details.
-Contact Details can be either phone number or email-id or both.
+Use this API to get contact details for customer support including emails and phone numbers.

 *Returned Response:*